conan-io/docs/reference/tools/sbom.rst

 Conan allows you to generate SBOMs natively by using the resolved dependency graph.
 This way, you can create the SBOM for your program at the same time you build it.

-For now, this feature is in an experimental state and currently only supports the CycloneDX 1.4 standard.
+For now, **this feature is in an experimental state, which means that the interface, functionality or generated files may change in the future**.
+Additionally, it currently only supports CycloneDX version 1.4.
-If you require a different standard, another version, or if you have suggestions for improvements, please feel free to open an issue on our `GitHub <https://github.com/conan-io/conan/issues>`_ .
+If you need a different standard, another version, or if you encounter any potential improvements, please feel free to open an issue on our `GitHub <https://github.com/conan-io/conan/issues>`_ .
 We would be delighted to hear your feedback!